-- Assisting with teaching CCD at a parish church.
+- Assisting with teaching Parish Religious Education at a parish church.

-- Praying in front of an abortion clinic
+- Peaceful, prayer protest in front of an abortion clinic.

-All verified and recorded service hours appear on RenWeb via the parent portal.
+All verified and recorded service hours appear on the FACTS Family Portal and the quarterly report cards.
 Parents are asked to monitor their child's progress regularly in order to avoid any penalties for failure to comply with school policy.

 Hours earned during the fourth quarter will be applied to the current academic year.

 Service hours will be adjusted on a sliding scale to accommodate transfer students.
 For example, transfer students who enroll at the start of the second semester are expected to complete 1⁄2 of the annual requirement or at least 12 1⁄2hours.

 Volunteering that does NOT qualify as Christian Service: